Peter537/Soft1-DB-OLA3/query-optimization.md

 ![alt text](./img/q-e1-e2.png)

 We can see that the execution time for the omptimized query (~34 ms) is much faster than the slow query (~157 ms).
+We can also see that is went through 50888 rows one time on the orders table and 10 rows on the customer table.

 ## Exercise 2